1. Home

 5. Reporting and analytics

-Additionally, an omnichannel CRM benefits from the Meta Conversions API (CAPI) because it helps your ads work better.
+This level of reporting makes it easier to spot where leads stall, where service quality drops and which channels deserve more budget.
+It also makes Meta Conversions API data more useful because teams can connect ad spend to conversation outcomes instead of clicks alone.
 It sends solid proof of sales and leads from chat apps (like WhatsApp) directly to Meta, fixing tracking problems caused by browser settings.
 This means your ads reach the right people, and your money is spent more effectively.

 6. Scalability and reliability